Paris Wallace Fountains in France

 And although most people take drinking water for granted, when you look back at the history of the Wallace Fountains, these were a much needed addition for the city, especially for the poor that could not afford the water prices after the Franco-Prussian war and the Paris Commune.

-Yet they still remain in use for not just the poor or homeless, but for anyone wanting to refresh themselves quickly whilst walking around, whether you are a tourist on holiday in Paris or are permanently living and working in this incredible city.
+Yet these Paris Wallace Fountains in France still remain in use for not just the poor or homeless, but for anyone wanting to refresh themselves quickly whilst walking around, whether you are a tourist on holiday in Paris or are permanently living and working in this incredible city.

 And in fact there is only one Applied Model Wallace Fountain still remaining in Paris, which is located in the 5th Arrondissement by Rue Cuvier.

-But after the success of the large model fountains, a smaller push button design was also produced that was commissioned by the city of Paris and this was utilised far more so than the earlier models, and are found near parks in Paris.
+But after the success of the large model fountains, a smaller push button design was also produced that was commissioned by the city of Paris and this was utilised far more so than the earlier models, and are found inside, and near many Paris parks.

 And then there was a fourth style produced called the Colonnade model, yet there are only two that remain out of the thirty originally made, one of which is located at the Place Pierre Demours, but it is the large model Wallace fountains that you can still discover more of today.